magento/devdocs/guides/v2.0/javascript-dev-guide/javascript/js-resources.md

 ### JS resources location

-In Magento out of the box, you can find the JS components on the following levels:
+In Magento, you can find the JS components on the following levels:

 *   Library level (`lib/web`).
 Resources located here are available in any place in Magento.
 *	Module level (`<module_dir>/view/<areaname>/web`).
 If the module is enabled, resources added here are available in other modules and themes.